From-the-Jammer-Line/From-the-Jammer-Line.github.io/_posts/2020-08-03-Crossovers-Forgotten-Edge.md

 better at using my outer edge to improve my crossovers, and getting to know my edges have also helped me in a lot more areas as well.

 So, where is this outer edge?
-Take a look at this picture:

-INSERT EDGE IMAGE

 The outer edge is the edge of the skate where your pinky toe is.
 So on the right foot, the outer edge is the right most edge, but on the left foot, the outer edge is the left most edge.
 Here is a short video of me pressing on my outer edges:

-INSERT EDGE VIDEO
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/QhG44dAj3EQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 Now let's take a look at a crossover and see if we can see that edge use.
 Take a look at this video of me doing crossovers -- I'm not a professional so don't be too hard on me:

-INSERT CROSSOVER VIDEO
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/Y9OzRLuS2aI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 So as we can see from the video I always push into the outer edge and then out.
 This makes the full motion very fluid.